ScottTunstall/BinViewer/README.md

 Feel free to clone, fork, create a pull request.
 If you do adapt this though, please give me credit.

 BTW: Use at your own risk.
-It probably has memory leaks somewhere.
+It probably has MemorySteam memory leaks somewhere.
 I will try and iron these out.

 Next steps planned: